-Fresh Expressions House of Studies
+Fresh Expressions House of Study

 A fresh expression is a missional, contextual, formational and ecclesial form of church for our changing culture, established primarily for the benefit of those who are not yet part of any church.
 Thousands of fresh expressions are emerging across the globe.
 Inherited congregations involved in their cultivation are experiencing forms of revitalization, in what has been called a “blended ecology of church.”

 Whether you are ready to expand your ministry through the Doctor of Ministry, pursue a Master of Divinity or grow your leadership through a certificate program, you will receive instruction from practitioners in the Fresh Expressions movement to equip you for cultivating fresh expressions of Church and engaging in the work of Church Renewal.

 Students in the Fresh Expressions House of Study will explore: